kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 This tutorial will demonstrate the use of Kopia to copy/restore backups to a kopia repository.
 We will be using kanister functions that use Kopia repository Server as data mover in the blueprint.
-For more documentation on kanister functions and blueprints see :ref:`architecture` , :ref:`kanister functions<functions>` respectively
+For additional documentation on kanister functions and blueprints refer to the :ref:`architecture` and :ref:`kanister functions<functions>` sections respectively

 .. contents:: Tutorial Overview
   :local: